WARP-LAB/WARP-GUIDES-WEBPACK/03-webpack-guide-babel/03-webpack-guide-babel.md

 ## Babel configuration

 Note `targets`.
-As of now it is still [PR](https://github.com/babel/babel-preset-env/pull/161) fror Babel to be able to read `browserslist` configs.
-When (if) this gets inplemented, we will be able to drop `targets` key here and both PostCSS as well as Babel can use shared config (via `package.json`/`browserslist`/`.browserslistrc`).
+As of now it is still [PR](https://github.com/babel/babel-preset-env/pull/161) for Babel to be able to read `browserslist` configs.
+When (if) this gets implemented, we will be able to drop `targets` key here and both PostCSS as well as Babel can use shared config (via `package.json`/`browserslist`/`.browserslistrc`).
-Also keep eye on [UglifyJS compatability](https://github.com/babel/babel-preset-env#targetsuglify).
+Also keep eye on [UglifyJS compatibility](https://github.com/babel/babel-preset-env#targetsuglify).

 _.babelrc_